philiagus/parser/README.md

 ```

-Lets say: You have an API which receives requests from a client in JSON format, and you need to find the relevant information.
+Let's say: You have an API which receives requests from a client in JSON format, and you need to find the relevant information.

 ```php
 <?php